Background pattern

 This information is intended solely for healthcare professionals:

-1. Verify the correct state of all materials before use
+1. Verify the correct condition of all materials before use.

-2. To perform any manipulation on the fixed oxygen liquid containers, wear protective glasses and clean gloves intended for this use.
+2. To perform any handling of the fixed liquid oxygen containers, protective glasses and clean gloves intended for this use must be worn.

-3. Verify the state of the area where the fixed containers will be located.
+3. Verify the condition of the area where the fixed containers will be located.

 4. Never touch the cold or frosty parts of the material.